jmarcos-cano/compose-to-swarm/README.md

 1. Go to [http://play-with-docker.com](http://play-with-docker.com) sign in with the user:pass provided in the presentation.
 2. Click on the wrench and select either "3 Managers and 2 Workers" or "5 managers and no workers"

+3. Unless instructed run all the commands on the first node.
-3. Make sure to clone the repo in the swarm nodes (PWD)
+4. Make sure to clone the repo in the swarm nodes (PWD)
   ```bash
   git clone https://github.com/jmarcos-cano/io18.git
   cd io18